A Complete Guide to Fishing on Lake Erie

 Even during the frigid winter months when fishing is on hiatus in many regions, Lake Erie continues to offer angling opportunities through ice fishing.
 In January and February, select areas of the lake remain frozen for extended periods, creating ideal conditions for ice fishing.
 Yellow Perch are the most active during this time, though you can also target Walleye and Crappie.

-The paramount safety rules for ice fishing include ensuring that the ice thickness is at least 4 inches and never venturing out alone.
+Let’s talk about ice fishing safety.
 Consider going with a group of friends or hiring an experienced ice fishing guide who can guide safe conditions.
-These guides typically transport you to the fishing grounds on airboats or snowmobiles and provide all the necessary ice fishing gear.
+These guides typically transport you to the fishing grounds on air boats or snowmobiles and provide all the necessary ice fishing gear.
 Dressing warmly and packing a thermos filled with your favorite hot beverage completes the preparations for a rewarding ice-fishing adventure.
+Be sure your machines are serviced and running smooth prior to departing.

 Prime Fishing Spots on Lake Erie